-The end of three days of coaching resulted in a good long dive at Vobster Quay.
+The end of three days of Decompression Procedures coaching resulted in a good long dive at Vobster Quay.

 I do train in the sea as often as I can, however often with the British weather, we can be cancelling, postponing or juggling locations to fit in around the conditions.
-With inland quarries, it’s predictable environment which allows us to practice new skills safely.
+With inland quarries, it’s a predictable environment that allows us to practice new skills safely.

-Once the skills are learnt, then go and dive them in the sea, ensuring that you build up experience so that the skills are natural to you.
-Nothing worse than doing a training course, learning new skills then going away and reverting to old habits, or in some cases being ‘bullied’ by older divers who are still using the skills and drills they learnt twenty years ago, to adopting their practices.
+Once the Decompression Procedures skills are learnt, then go and dive them in the sea, ensuring that you build up the experience so that the skills are natural to you.
+Nothing worse than doing a Decompression Procedures training course, learning new skills then going away and reverting to old habits, or in some cases being ‘bullied’ by older divers who are still using the skills and drills they learnt twenty years ago, to adopt their practices.
 It’s easier said than done, but best practice taught on courses is to agency standards and are in most cases based on the current best thinking from the industry leaders.
-So be bold, stay focused on what you’ve learnt on your courses, and keep practicing the new skills.
+So be bold, stay focused on what you’ve learnt in your courses, and keep practising the new skills.

-I’m pleased to say that this week my student has grown, developed and adapted to new skills and ideas that will stand them in good stead moving forwards.
-Practice makes perfect, but only if what we’re taught was correct to begin with.
+I’m pleased to say that this week my student has grown, developed and adapted to the new Decompression Procedures skills and ideas that will stand them in good stead moving forwards.
+Practice makes perfect, but only if what we’re taught was correct, to begin with.

 I’m now in Weymouth ready for a day with the family tomorrow.